nazimboudeffa/nazimboudeffa/README-more.md

 * 👉 PAYPAL : https://paypal.me/nazimboudeffa (In France don't miss to be reasonable with your donations)
 * TIPEEE : https://fr.tipeee.com/nazimboudeffa (REGULAR TIPS with writings, moves automatically to PayPal 😄)
-* BuyMeACoffee : https://buymeacoffee.com/nazimboudeffa (Partculiarily for USA AND out of Europe instead back to PayPal)
+* BuyMeACoffee : https://buymeacoffee.com/nazimboudeffa (Partculiarily for USA and out of Euro Zone, instead back to PayPal)

 ALSO I HAVE MANY AFFILIATION LINKS : [affiliation.codewithadu.de](https://affiliation.codewithadu.de)